peteralcock/Resumatic/README.md

 # Getting Started
-Score any candidates' potential for any tech job listing using the candidate's email address followed by the job ID for the position they're considering.
+Score any candidates' potential for any tech job listing using the candidate's email address followed by the job ID for the position:

 - `GET /score/candidate@example.com/1234` will return the score of the candidates potential for the job with an ID of `1234`.